omni-webui/omni-webui/docs/CONTRIBUTING.md

-# Contributing to Open WebUI
+# Contributing to Omni WebUI

 🚀 **Welcome, Contributors!** 🚀

-Your interest in contributing to Open WebUI is greatly appreciated.
+Your interest in contributing to Omni WebUI is greatly appreciated.
 This document is here to guide you through the process, ensuring your contributions enhance the project effectively.
-Let's make Open WebUI even better, together!
+Let's make Omni WebUI even better, together!

 ## 📌 Key Points

-### 🦙 Ollama vs. Open WebUI
+### 🦙 Ollama vs. Omni WebUI

-It's crucial to distinguish between Ollama and Open WebUI:
+It's crucial to distinguish between Ollama and Omni WebUI:

-- **Open WebUI** focuses on providing an intuitive and responsive web interface for chat interactions.
+- **Omni WebUI** focuses on providing an intuitive and responsive web interface for chat interactions.
 - **Ollama** is the underlying technology that powers these interactions.

 If your issue or contribution pertains directly to the core Ollama technology, please direct it to the appropriate [Ollama project repository](https://ollama.com/).
-Open WebUI's repository is dedicated to the web interface aspect only.
+Omni WebUI's repository is dedicated to the web interface aspect only.

 ### 🚨 Reporting Issues

 Noticed something off?
 Have an idea?
-Check our [Issues tab](https://github.com/open-webui/open-webui/issues) to see if it's already been reported or suggested.
+Check our [Issues tab](https://github.com/omni-webui/omni-webui/issues) to see if it's already been reported or suggested.
 If not, feel free to open a new issue.
 When reporting an issue, please follow our issue templates.
 These templates are designed to ensure that all necessary details are provided from the start, enabling us to address your concerns more efficiently.

 > [!IMPORTANT]
 >